1 March 2019 Edition

 Callum Smyth flags up the importance of the Voting Rights Referendum.

-On May 24th of this year there will be a referendum in the 26 Counties which seeks to give Irish citizens in the north and abroad the right to vote in Irish Presidential elections.
+In October of this year there will be a referendum in the 26 Counties which seeks to give Irish citizens in the north and abroad the right to vote in Irish Presidential elections.

 We need to ensure that 2018 was last time that Irish citizens in the north were denied the right to elect the President of Ireland.